Branislav Lečić: Politics and humanitarianism

 Besides acting, he also took part in political life, being the leader of "Plišana revolucija" (Plush Revolution), during the reign of Slobodan Milošević.
 After the victory of the DOS in the 2000 presidential elections, he was named the Minister of culture in the government of the late Zoran Đinđić.
-After Čedomir Jovanović left Democratic Party (Serbia), Lečić followed, and became one of the founders of LDP.
+After Čedomir Jovanović left Democratic Party, Lečić followed, and became one of the founders of Liberal Democratic Party (LDP).
 Soon afterwards, he left LDP, and founded the "Moja Srbija" (My Serbia) Movement, taking part in Serbian elections in 2008.
 In early 2010 he and his party merged into the Christian Democratic Party of Serbia.
-After the death of its founder and long-term leader Vladan Batić due to prolonged and progressive cancerous illness, Lecic was elected DHSS party president.
+After the death of its founder and long-term leader Vladan Batić due to prolonged and progressive cancerous illness, Lečić was elected DHSS party president.

 An active and liberal humanitarian, he has worked with various charities, including with colleague and friend Marko Živić.

+In September 2026, Lečić was selected as a candidate on the electoral list of the ruling Serbian Progressive Party (SNS) for the upcoming parliamentary election.

 Personal life

-He has a son Ivan and daughter Ana from his first marriage to Ivana Vujadinovic, older sister of Bojana Vujadinovic.
+He has a son Ivan and daughter Ana from his first marriage to Ivana Vujadinović, older sister of Bojana Vujadinović.
 Later he was married to Nina Radulović, a television presenter with whom he has a son named Lav.
 They separated in 2016 and officially divorced in 2017.